chain4travel/camino-builder/staking/README.md

-# Build a full-fledged Staking platform
+# Build a full-fledged Staking Platform

 ### 🏁 Prepare the environment